Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 When you zero in your rifle scope, establish your gun at a fixed position while adjusting the optic.

-Then adjust BOTH the vertical and horizontal directions of the bullets using the elevation turret and windage knob, respectively.
+Adjust BOTH the vertical and horizontal directions of the bullets using the elevation turret and windage turret, respectively.

 How to Interpret a Turret Label?